FREE GROCERY GUIDE

 I've tried a lot of protein powders and had to kiss a few frogs before I found my protein powder prince(s).
 Only two made the cut.
 Sadly, quite a few of the protein powders I sampled ended up in the trash can.
 Some products I found unpalatable due to super-high amounts of natural sweeteners like stevia.
 Some caused a lot of GI upset, like gas, bloating, or constipation.
 Some products tainted every smoothie I added them to with overpowering flavors, colors, or textures.
 This helped me narrow my search to looking for a plain, unflavored, unsweetened protein powder.

 There are also countless protein powders I haven't tried, and I've heard from many of you who are passionate about your chosen ones.
 So, I may update these recommendations as I am able to sample and find more options I feel good about sharing with you.
-For now, these are the two products I like most and can recommend with integrity, one plant-based and one animal-based.
+For now, these are the two products I like most and can recommend with integrity: one plant-based and one animal-based.

-My favorite plant-based protein powder: Earth Chimp Plain & Unsweetened
+My favorite plant-based protein powder:

 This recommendation came to me via my DMs from a fellow Thyroid Thriver.
 I liked the pure and relatively simple ingredient list of this organic, plant-based product from Ireland.
 Each item was recognizable and made sense.
-I also liked that it contained some of my favorite anti-inflammatory ingredients like turmeric, or blood-sugar-balancing cinnamon.
+I also liked that it contained some of my favorite anti-inflammatory ingredients like anti-inflammatory turmeric, and blood-sugar-balancing cinnamon.
 I decided to give it a shot, and I'm so glad I did!

 PROS: Relatively affordable, clean and simple ingredients, complete protein